KPersaud11-BC/Pewlett-Hackard-Analysis/README.md

 ## Overview of the Pewlett Hackard Analysis

-Now that Bobby has proven his SQL chops, his manager has given both of you two more assignments: determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
-Then, you’ll write a report that summarizes your analysis and helps prepare Bobby’s manager for the “silver tsunami” as many current employees reach retirement age.
+Pewlett Hackard is a large company with several thousand employees.
+With Baby-Boomers retiring, it has tasked its HR group to do two main tasks.
+First, it wants to know how many of its employees are retirement eligible.
+Second, it wants to know what positions will become vacant so that it can adequately plan to fill them in the future.
+Furthermore, I am to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.

 ## Resources
 - Data Sources: employees.csv, departments.csv, titles.csv, salaries.csv, dept_emp.csv, dept_manager.csv